Randy D. Johnson: Political career

-In 2002, while Johnson was serving as Chairman of the Transportation and Economic Development Appropriations committee, Johnson successfully proposed a constitutional amendment, ultimately approved overwhelmingly by voters, to counter an unfunded amendment to the Florida's Constitution that mandated the state build a 27-billion-dollar high-speed rail system.
-In response to this Amendment, Johnson proposed Amendment 2, which would require a financial impact statement to accompany any future constitutional amendment proposed by citizen petition, prior to the public voting on an amendment.
-The amendment passed overwhelmingly, receiving 78 percent of the vote, making Johnson the only sitting legislator to amend the State Constitution.
-Johnson's constitutional amendment is credited with preventing passage of several high cost proposals, subsequently saving the state billions of dollars.
+In 2002, Johnson proposed an amendment that would require the state to include a projected cost of proposals on ballot measures.

 In 2004, Johnson served as President of "No Casinos", a statewide coalition opposed to the expansion of gambling in Florida.
 His group is credited for the subsequent failure of a gaming expansion initiative in Miami-Dade County during the 2005 Legislative Session.

 During the 2005 Legislative Session, Randy Johnson led the House effort to pass sweeping new growth management laws.
 A staunch property rights advocate, Johnson sponsored legislation that provided a method for developers to fairly pay for the impact that new development has on the surrounding community.
 He also proposed the creation of the Century Commission, a board of statewide community leaders tasked with addressing future development and environmental problems, as well as providing solutions to the Legislature.
 For his efforts, he was named 2005 Legislator of The Year by the Florida Association of Realtors.

-Personal life

-Johnson lives Massachusetts with his wife Nichelle and their son Warren.